-This security functionality ensures the confidentiality, authenticity & integrity of the channel the TOE and the IFD are using to communicate.

-After a successful PACE authentication and successful Chip Authentication, a secure channel is established based on Triple DES algorithm, and after a successful Chip Authentication, a secure channel is (re)established based on Symetric algorithms (Triple DES, AES128, 192 or 256)
+This security functionality ensures the confidentiality, authenticity & integrity of the communication between the TOE and the IFD.
+After a successful PACE authentication and successful Chip Authentication, a secure channel is established based on Triple DES algorithm, and after a successful Chip Authentication , a secure channel is (re)established based on Symetric algorithms (Triple DES, AES128, 192 or 256).

-This security functionality ensures:
+This security functionality ensures